tzuanwang/tzuanwang/README.md

-## Hi there 👋 I'm Wayne
+### Hi there 👋 I'm Wayne

-### I'm a Software Engineer, Data Enthusiast, Traveller, and a Musician!!
+## I'm a Software Engineer, Data Enthusiast, Traveller, and a Musician!

+* 🎓 CS @ NYU Courant (Class of 2025)
+* ⚡️ Specialize in full-stack software development and data analytics
+* 🌱 Contribute more to Open Source projects
+* 🎸 Music lover and a bass player

+### Technology Stack